KevinKra/My_notes/AWS/Guru_path/Apprentice/Cloud-Practitioner/notes.md

 - Load Balancing
 - Detailed Monitoring
 - Auto Scaling (more EC2 instances the more you pay)
-- Elastic IP Addresses (Everytime we created an EC2 instance we were given an IP address)
+- Elastic IP Addresses (Every time we created an EC2 instance we were given an IP address)
 - Operating Systems and Software Packages (Windows cost more than an open-source OS like Linux)

 ---

-### Lambda
+### Lambda Pricing

 - Lambda serverless
 - Request Pricing